Rim Rock Drive is OPEN - Visitor Center is OPEN 9 a.m. to 4:30 p.m. Daily

 4. Park personnel will not be available to offer special assistance for traffic, parking, or other logistical needs associated with your wedding.

-5. All participants associated with a Special Park Use event must observe and comply with all Park regulations, including those regarding the storage, handling of food and disposal of trash and garbage.
+5. All participants associated with a Special Park Use event such as a wedding must observe and comply with all Park regulations, including those regarding the storage, handling of food and disposal of trash and garbage.

-11. Park regulations do not permit the throwing or scattering of rice, birdseed, flower petals or any similar material.
+10. Park regulations do not permit the throwing or scattering of rice, birdseed, flower petals or any similar material.
 In addition, the release of animals including birds, butterflies or other insects is prohibited.
+Leave the site as you found it, or better.

 If you are not sure that your event requires a permit or you have other questions, contact: